PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 loop-boundary check, and `git diff --check`.
 The orchestrator shrank from 1,266 to 1,258 lines.
 No model conversion or inference was run.

+Both nested Resize statement-parser copies in `pytorch_fast_precanonicalize_policy.py` now use the shared `pytorch_source_parser.py` decoder.
+The context-builder copy is meaning-equivalent after parameter renaming; the repair-local copy had relied on the same lower-level outer-call validation that the shared decoder explicitly repeats.
+The obsolete unused Pool regex was removed with them.
+A structural assertion prevents policy-local redefinition.
+Twenty-five focused parser/fast-policy/ ownership tests pass (94 unrelated architecture tests deselected), together with Ruff, syntax validation, and `git diff --check`; the policy shrank by net 103 lines.
+No model conversion or inference was run.

 Conv2D/depthwise/transpose-Conv2D and Conv3D filter physicalization now lives in the Torch-free layout owner and enumerates only those op families through the normalizer's shared graph index.
 Shared weight buffers retain the one-